 When one study is successfully done on a medicine, one can anticipate that more studies will follow behind.
 This is certainly the hope for many who are dealing with drug-resistant seizures.
 Because cannabis qualifies in most states as a schedule 1 drug, even with medical research, many patients could find a roadblock to their relief.
 However, the more research that is done on CBD, the more likely it is to become welcomed in all states as a suitable option for medical treatments.
 With CBD having no psychoactive effects, and the fear of a high being taken away, it is safe to say that bundling CBD into the same category as the entire cannabis plant could soon be seen as unnecessary.
 This could make a world of difference for seizure sufferers.

 Before this trial study, much of the other research was uncontrolled and spotty.
-Now that a successfully controlled, double-blinded trial has been completed, it opens the door for more studies to be done, which is critical for the epileptic community.
+Now that a successfully controlled, a double-blinded trial has been completed, it opens the door for more studies to be done, which is critical for the epileptic community.